Vyral/shawn-lepp-recruiting/_posts/2019-06-28-what-does-it-take-to-host-an-effective-open-house.md

 ---
 layout: post
-title: What Does it Take to Host an Effective Open House?
+title: What Does It Take to Host an Effective Open House?
 date: 2019-06-28 00:00:00
 tags:
   - Listing Presentation